Mateusz-Dera/nano-codec-dataset-pipeline-rocm/README.md

 You should see `(venv)` appear in your terminal prompt.

-### Step 3: Login to HuggingFace
+### Step 3: Login to HuggingFace (Optional)

-You need to authenticate so the pipeline can download and upload datasets:
+**Note:** This step is only required if you want to download datasets from HuggingFace or upload processed datasets.
+If you're using local datasets only, you can skip this step.

+To authenticate with HuggingFace:

 ```bash
 # Store credentials (so you don't have to log in every time)